nagothunandini3512/terraform/RUNBOOK.md

 - Helm Chart Version
 - The GitHub repo containing `values.yaml` as an **additional source**

-So Steps 3 and 4 from the original manual process happen automatically the moment the pipeline applies the Terraform config — there is nothing to do by hand here.
-If you need to change the chart version, repo URL, or values source, edit the relevant `.tf` file (e.g. the `argocd_application` / equivalent resource block) in the Terraform repo and push — the pipeline re-applies it.
+So Steps 3 and 4 from the original manual process happen automatically the moment the pipeline applies the Terraform config — there is nothing to do by manually here.
+If you need to change the chart version, repo URL, or values source, edit the relevant `.tf` file (e.g. the `modules/argocd/argocd_application` resource block) in the Terraform repo and push — the pipeline re-applies it.

 ### Step 4 — Custom Values (managed via Git, applied automatically)
 Once the Application resource exists (from Step 3), ArgoCD itself automatically: